Corporate compliance requirements in Costa Rica: What you need to know

 • If none of the legal representatives reside in Costa Rica, you must choose a resident agent who does live in Costa Rica.
 This person will be a lawyer, whose only function will be to receive and act upon legal developments.

-Appointment of a resident agent
+2. Appointment of a Resident Agent

-When the legal representative has no domicile in Costa Rica (i.e. is a non-resident legal representative), then it is mandatory to appoint a resident agent, whose function will be to receive legal communications on behalf of the corporation.
+When the legal representative has no domicile in Costa Rica (i.e. is a non-resident legal representative), then it is mandatory to appoint a resident agent, whose function will be to receive legal communications on behalf of the company.
 This appointee must be a certified Costa Rican lawyer.

 All companies, regardless of their structure, must have a fiscal address in Costa Rica.
 You must present a fiscal address to the treasury that adheres to the following: